unicode-org/message-format-wg/spec/registry.md

 ### Digit Size Options

 Some _options_ of number _functions_ are defined to take a "digit size option".
-Implementations of number _functions_ use these _options_ to control aspects of numeric display such as the number of fraction, integer, or significant digits.
+The _function handlers_ for number _functions_ use these _options_ to control aspects of numeric display such as the number of fraction, integer, or significant digits.

 A "digit size option" is an _option_ value that the _function_ interprets as a small integer value greater than or equal to zero.
-Implementations MAY define an upper limit on the resolved value of a digit size option option consistent with that implementation's practical limits.
+Implementations MAY define an upper limit on the _resolved value_ of a digit size option option consistent with that implementation's practical limits.

 In most cases, the value of a digit size option will be a string that